Wreath Macdonald operators: Introduction

 We thank Mark Haiman, Andrei Negu\cb{t}, and Alexander Tsymbaliuk for helpful conversations.
-D.O. gratefully acknowledges support from the Simons Foundation (Collaboration Grant for Mathematicians, 638577) and the Max Planck Institute for Mathematics (MPIM Bonn).
-J.J.W. was supported by NSF-RTG grant ``Algebraic Geometry and Representation Theory at Northeastern University'' (DMS-1645877).
+D.O. gratefully acknowledges support from the Simons Foundation (638577, MPS-TSM-00008136) and the Max Planck Institute for Mathematics (MPIM Bonn).
+J.J.W. was supported by NSF-RTG grant ``Algebraic Geometry and Representation Theory at Northeastern University'' (DMS-1645877) and ERC consolidator grant No. 101001159 ``Refined invariants in combinatorics, low-dimensional topology and geometry of moduli spaces''.